theblang/b4a/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Credits

+Favicon created by [Delwar Hossain](https://thenounproject.com/delwar/) from Noun Project.
+Color changed from black to `#27ae60` and aspect ratio changed to be square.